 All disabled people are now covered by the legislation where their impairment affects their ability to study or work on an equal basis as someone without impairment.

-All copyright work can now be altered to an appropriate format, as long as suitable accessible copies are not available for purchase.
+All copyright work can now be altered to an appropriate format.

 This may include:

 Further advice is available from the Library Disability Support Team.